ap4909/trade-runner/README.md

 # Trade Runner

-## Intro
+## Introduction
-This is a collection of Python AWS lambda functions and related AWS infrastructure, configured within the Serverless framework, which run tasks associated with financial trading and market analysis.
+This is a repository which contains the code for to set up a system in AWS that evaluates market data relating to a particular stock, and makes buy or sell orders based on defined conditions.

 ## Structure
-Each business functionality is separated into modules.
-Currently, the existing modules are:
+Currently, there is one module:
-- trade_job - functionality relating to running and managing trade jobs
+- trade_job - configuration and code files for an AWS API Gateway endpoint, Step Function and lambda function (Python) for the purpose of receiving an API request containing parameters, and running the step function/lambda to retrieve market data, analyse it, and make buy or sell orders.
+The tests for the Python code are included in this directory.

 ## Set-up
-This section includes information related to setting up the endpoints and infrastructure in AWS for development and/or operation
+This section includes general information related to setting up the endpoints and infrastructure in AWS for development and operation

 ### Pre-requisites
 - An AWS account